A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Preliminaries on Pomset Logic and BV

-In the remainder of this paper we will use the term \emph{pomset logic proof net}, or short \emph{proof net} for correct prenets of both kind, i.e., for cographic RB-nets and tree-like RB-nets.
+In the remainder of this paper we will use the term \emph{pomset logic proof net}, or \emph{proof net} for short, for correct prenets of both kinds, i.e., for cographic RB-nets and tree-like RB-nets.
 This is justified, as the two can be trivially transformed into each other in linear time.

-Pomset logic proof nets can easily extended with cut.
+Pomset logic proof nets can easily be extended with cut.
 A \emph{cut} in a sequent is a formula of the shape $C\ltens C\lneg$.
 Then the cut elimination theorem can be stated as follows: